enyojs/ares-project/README.md

 		$ npm -d install

-If you already have a working environment (with a remote named `origin`), runt he following sequence.
+If you already have a working environment (with a remote named `origin`), run the following sequence.

 		$ git fetch origin
 		$ git submodule foreach git fetch origin